Marclie/SuaveStateScanner/README.md

   stateBounds=[0, 1] would select only two out of three available electronic states).
 By default all available electronic states will be included in analysis/output unless stateBounds is specified otherwise. (default: None)

 * `nthreads` - The number of numba threads to use (default: 1)

-* `makePos` - Whether to make all extracted features positive before sorting according to increasing energy eigenvalue along each curve/trajectory/reaction path segment sampled during electronic structure calculations or other types of calculations from which data was obtained as input to the SuaveStateScanner program.
-Making features positive can sometimes improve performance on data processed by SuaveStateScanner as input but isn't strictly necessary so default value is False. (default: False)
+* `makePos` - Whether to make all extracted properties positive before sorting according to increasing energy eigenvalue along each curve/trajectory/reaction path segment sampled during electronic structure calculations or other types of calculations from which data was obtained as input to the SuaveStateScanner program.
+Making properties positive can sometimes improve performance on data processed by SuaveStateScanner as input but isn't strictly necessary so default value is False. (default: False)

 * `doShuffle` - Whether to shuffle order or energy eigenvalues along each curve sampled from electronic structure calculations or other types of calculations.
 Shuffling can sometimes improve performance on data processed